GilTRipper/create-rn-app/README.md

 ---

-🚀 CLI tool to create a new React Native app with pre-configured setup including Firebase, Google Maps, Navigation, and more.
+🚀 CLI tool to create a new React Native app with pre-configured setup.
+Firebase is now optional (enable it during prompts when you need it).

 **Stop wasting time on boilerplate.** Get a production-ready React Native app in seconds with all the tools you need already configured.